gigamaster/ui-theme-doc/_theme_collection_1/index.md

 This is a top-level page in Theme Collection 1.

-This documentation is about Theme default.
+This documentation is about the module Renderer and Smarty Template Engine.

 The link below should lead to a page in the same collection.